Pituitary microadenoma, macroadenoma and nonfunctioning adenomas (NFPAs), hyperprolactinemia syndrome

 - Enlarged facial features, hands, and feet - Osteoarthritis - Sleep apnea - High blood pressure - Diabetes |

-Nonfunctioning pituitary adenomas do not produce hormones but can cause headaches or vision loss or disrupt normal pituitary function.
+Nonfunctioning pituitary adenomas do not secrete hormones, but can cause headaches, vision loss, or pituitary dysfunction.

 Pituitary microadenomas